Uruguay vs Spain Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 Spain team news: Easing players into the tournament

 Barcelona winger Lamine Yamal is expected to once again start as his minutes continue to be managed as he eases himself into the tournament.
-Nico Williams is another forward having his fitness managed and he may now also start after substitute appearances.
+Nico Williams is another forward having his fitness managed and he may now also start after two substitute appearances.

 New Liverpool signing and fellow winger Victor Munoz is again a doubt due to injury.
 Luis de la Fuente has opted for a 4-2-3-1 shape, which squeezes Fabian Ruiz out of the side for the time being.